HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 The media *art direction* capabilities offered by the picture element start to enable us to provide the kind of sophisticated viewport dependent media manipulation that we have been considering for text and typography for some time.

-Considering how poorly wide short media such as banners can work when squeezed into more narrow layouts, considering adapting the aspect ratio of the served media, or even the image visual payload itself, depending on the media queries expressed in picture source is, in our opinion, an underutilised capability.
+Considering how poorly wide short media such as banners can work when squeezed into more narrow layouts, considering adapting the aspect ratio of the served media, or even the image visual payload itself, depending on the media queries expressed in picture source is, in our opinion, an underutilized capability.

-In this example, we are changing out the aspect ratio of the served media, from square (1:1) to 4:3 and eventually 16:9 depending on the viewport width, endeavouring we make the best use of the available space for our media:
+In this example, we are changing out the aspect ratio of the served media, from square (1:1) to 4:3 and eventually 16:9 depending on the viewport width, endeavoring we make the best use of the available space for our media:

 ```html
 <picture>